 Debt Snowball: Repay Lowest Balance First

-This example assumes that you'll pay minimum amounts due on all cards and then additional money will go towards tackling the card with the lowest balance first.
+This example assumes that you'll pay minimum amounts due on all cards and then additional money will go toward tackling the card with the lowest balance first.

 |Balance||APR||Minimum Payment||Payoff||Interest Paid|

 |Total Payoff Time & Interest Paid On All Cards||32 months||$2,368|

 This example assumes that you have good credit, and that you'll consolidate all of your credit card debt into a personal loan with a 36-month term.